 Gender Tools for Infrastructure Projects

-A number of guidelines, practical tools, policies, and manuals have been developed by international organizations, national governments, and non-government organizations to facilitate the inclusion of gender in infrastructure projects.
+Multinational Development Banks (MDBs) as well as bilateral and national development banks and many other leading development organizations have a growing commitment to finance and support infrastructure projects and programs that incorporate gender considerations.
+They have developed a number of guidelines, practical tools, policies, and manuals that are based on best practice and aim to facilitate a gender-inclusive approach.
 Most of the materials were developed for traditionally procured projects but are also applicable to public-private partnership (PPP) projects.
 Some more recent publications, guidance materials, and policies focus specifically on PPPs and gender inclusion.
 Read more.

 Sector-Specific Gender Tools

 The extent to and way in which gender considerations could be incorporated into the design and implementation of an infrastructure project depend at least to some degree on the specific infrastructure sector.
 Listed below are guidance materials, toolkits and other online resources that were developed by international organizations, national governments and non-government organizations to mainstream gender into transport projects:

 - Violence against Women and Girls (VAWG) - Transport Brief, The Global Women’s Institute (GWI) at George Washington University, the Inter-American Development Bank (IADB), the World Bank Group (WBG), and The International Center for Research on Women (ICRW) October 2015.

 - She Moves - Women's Issues in Transportation, European Commission Directorate General for Mobility and Transport (DG Move) 2014.